-Balcony gardening has it’s limitations.
-Space is probably the biggest factor in limiting what you can do.
-However with a few clever tips, you can overcome your limited balcony gardening space and have a beautiful, functional area.
+Balconies are small spaces.
+By following a few clever tips, you can overcome the limited balcony gardening space and have a beautiful, functional area.

 Not everyone has the luxury of having a large back yard and front yard.
 Young people usually rent or purchase a condo in the city when they are first starting out.
 Retirees also might downsize to a condo when they no longer need a large house.
 Or they might have physical limitations where they can’t garden anymore.